-JetBrain ReSharper is an amazing tool that enhance the productivity of writing code and brings it at a completely new level.
+JetBrain ReSharper is an amazing tool that enhances the productivity of writing code and brings it to a completely new level.

-The typical excuse is (from the The Productive Programmer Book):
+The typical excuse is (from The Productive Programmer Book):

 I know there’s a keyboard shortcut that does this, but I’m in a hurry, so I’ll use the mouse instead and look up that keyboard shortcut late.